FAQs

 What is Long COVID?

-• People who had more severe COVID-19 illness, especially those who were hospitalized or needed intensive care
+• People who have experienced more severe COVID-19 illness, especially those who were hospitalized or needed intensive care

-• People who did not receive a COVID-19 vaccine
+• People who did not get a COVID-19 vaccine

 What symptoms are associated with Long COVID?

-People with Long COVID can have a wide range of symptoms that can last weeks, months, or even years after infection.
+People with Long COVID can have a wide variety of symptoms that can range from mild to severe and may be similar to symptoms from other illnesses.
+Symptoms can last weeks, months, or years after COVID-19 illness and can emerge, persist, resolve, and reemerge over different lengths of time.
 Long COVID may not affect everyone the same way.
-People with Long COVID may experience health problems from different symptoms or combinations of symptoms happening over different lengths of time.
-People who experience Long COVID most commonly report:
+Some people can experience health problems from different types and combinations of symptoms that may:

 • General symptoms